clhurlbut/readmeGenerator/README.md

   ![badge](https://img.shields.io/badge/License-MIT-brightgreen)

   ## Description
-   A command line application to create a professional README.md
+   A command line application to generate a professional README.md using node.JS and ES6.

   ## 🔎 Table of Contents
   - [Description](#Description)